 In the United States, more people are afflicted with chronic pain than cancer, diabetes, and heart disease combined.
 This is alarming, considering that many of these same people also depend on addictive pain medications to get through their day.
 If you’re one of the millions of adults who endure pain each day, and you still haven’t found long-term relief, it may be time to consider medical marijuana.

 In today’s world dominated by prescription medications, medical marijuana has increased in popularity as an alternative pain-relief method.
-Our team of skilled pain management physicians at Metro Pain and Vein Centers, with locations in New York and New Jersey, often recommend medical marijuana for its pain-relieving and anti-inflammatory effects on chronic pain.
+Our team of skilled pain management physicians at Metro Pain Centers, with locations in New York and New Jersey, often recommend medical marijuana for its pain-relieving and anti-inflammatory effects on chronic pain.

 Before becoming mainstream, medical marijuana was often surrounded by stigma.
 However, its positive, evidence-based effects on pain are undeniable.
 You may be surprised to learn that the biggest use of marijuana in the US is to treat chronic pain; it’s not simply for recreational use.
 In fact, 62% of people who use medical marijuana use it for their chronic pain.

 Marijuana naturally contains tetrahydrocannabinol (THC).
 When taken orally, topically, or inhaled, THC triggers the natural chemicals in your body and brain that decrease pain and inflammation — your natural cannabinoid receptors.
 As a result, your perception of pain is altered, so you may feel more relaxed and experience less discomfort from chronic pain and inflammation that is common with conditions such as: